-A. The Sheriff will continue to issue uniforms to employees covered by the Agreement who are required to wear them and to replace worn and unserviceable uniforms.
-Employees will continue to maintain their uniforms by cleaning and making minor repairs.

-B. Effective the first full pay period beginning in July 1, 2018, the annual uniform maintenance allowance will be increased to seven hundred dollars (\$700.00) for Security Officers.
-These allowances will be paid in a single payment in July of each year.

-C. Uniforms will be provided for the Mail Courier and effective the first full pay period following the passage of legislation enacting this provision, the Mail Courier will also receive a seven hundred dollar (\$700.00) annual uniform allowance.
-Thereafter, this allowance will be paid in a single payment in July of each year.

-D. The Sheriff agrees to add Civilian member(s) to the Uniform Board.
+- A. The Sheriff will continue to issue uniforms to employees covered by the Agreement who are required to wear them and to replace worn and unserviceable uniforms.
+Employees will continue to maintain their uniforms by cleaning and making minor repairs. - B. Effective the first full pay period following July 1, 2022, the annual uniform maintenance allowance will be increased to eight hundred dollars (\$800.00) for Security Officers.
+These allowances will be paid in a single payment in July of each year. - C. Uniforms will be provided for the Mail Courier and effective the first full pay period following July 1, 2022, the Mail Courier will receive an annual uniform allowance of eight hundred dollars (\$800.00).
+Thereafter, this allowance will be paid in a single payment in July of each year. - D. The Sheriff agrees to add Civilian member(s) to the Uniform Board.

-E. The Sheriff will provide a uniform shirt to employees assigned to the Records and Teletype Sections.
+- E. The Sheriff will provide a uniform shirt to employees assigned to the Records and Teletype Sections.
 Blue utility uniforms for employees in the Records and Teletype Divisions will be issued and replaced as necessary.
-These employees will be required to wear the uniform.

-F. The Sheriff agrees to convene a committee to make recommendations to the Sheriff regarding the attire for the implementation of a dress code for the civilian staff.
+These employees will be required to wear the uniform. - F. The Sheriff agrees to convene a committee to make recommendations to the Sheriff regarding the attire for the implementation of a dress code for the civilian staff.
 Said committee will be comprised of three (3) members of the DSA and three (3) members of management.